-Albeit government issued has done great stuff for the US and for the world, it has its own share of flaws that couldn’t be easily ignored.
+Albeit government-issued, fiat has done great stuff for the US and for the world.
+Regardless of its benefits, it has its own share of flaws that couldn’t be easily ignored.

-Investing in real gold or in gold-backed assets can help in cushioning your money from potential value collapse of any legal tender.
+- Investing in real gold or in gold-backed assets can help in cushioning your money from the potential value collapse of any legal tender.

-Another relevant flaw of the fiat money is on the production itself.
+- Another relevant flaw of fiat money is on the production itself.
 Although it doesn’t require too many resources to produce, it still needs supplies like printing facilities.

 This begs the question of where the funds for such operations will be sourced?
-The government and banks can product fiat.
+The government and banks can produce fiat

 Thinking about this kind of collapse would probably push you to find some ways to protect your assets and properties from negative implications.
-Spread the risk by investment in gold-backed asset as one of the top investment options.
+Spread the risk by investing in gold-backed assets as one of the safest and most stable options.

-After knowing how paper money works, you can see that it has perceived monetary advantages over the gold-backed assets.
+Paper money has perceived monetary advantages over gold-backed assets.
 Specifically, because it gives good economic control to the government.
 It could help in taming inflation, and provide enough supply of cash to the market.

 Moreover, fiat money is easier to distribute and use in daily transactions.
 It’s not that heavy compared to gold coins, and could exist both in physical and digital form.

-That is why, despite fiat being better than gold in many ways, it is still important to invest in gold to help in cushioning your assets in case of unfavorable economic conditions.
+That is why, despite fiat being better than gold in many ways, it is still important to invest in gold to help in cushioning your assets in case of unfavourable economic conditions.

 Just like Kinesis, for instance, investing on 1 KAU means you can have 1gm of gold and investing on 1 KAG gives you 10gm of silver.
 You can opt to simply let Kinesis keep your precious metals, use KAG and KAU on your daily transactions, or claim your physical gold or silver from them.